fonoster/routr/.helm/README.md

   routr/routr
 ```

-Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
-For example,
+Alternatively, you can provide a YAML file that specifies the above parameters' values while installing the chart.
+For example:

 ```bash
 $ helm install --wait my-release -f values.yaml routr/routr